the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-illustrator.md

 Sometimes, these can be done as scribing of a talk or discussion as explained in [this video by Scriberia](https://www.youtube.com/watch?v=LjrtKaZVEio).

 These illustrations are available at the end of the event, or after a few days if post-processing, editing, modification or digitalisation of hand-drawn sketches might be needed.
 Having a scribe at an event can also improve engagement and help participants contribute to something that is immediately and visually achievable in a short duration.
-Furthermore, if shared on the spot, researchers can use their illustrations as a way to exchange their ideas more widely, even with those they won't meet at the ebent.
+Furthermore, if shared on the spot, researchers can use their illustrations as a way to exchange their ideas more widely, even with those they won't meet.

-## This is what you should think about when creating a brief
+### Considerations for Creating a Brief

 Finding a good illustrator or scribe can be a new challenge if you have not worked with one before.
 It is always useful to ask in your network if someone has previously worked with someone who they may recommend.
 The cost may vary based on the country, type of service or experience of the scribe/company.